Bootsy Collins: Funk University

+In May 2023, Bootsy Collins and wife, Pepperminte Patti Collins, kicked off the national Funk Not Fight Movement at the Cleveland Rock and Roll Hall Of Fame with a key mission to calm the violence with the power of music and dance.
+The movement quickly spread to communities throughout the nation with chapters, discussions, round table events and performances including Cleveland, OH, Compton, CA, Detroit, MI, Fort Wayne, IN, Columbus, OH, Cincinnati, OH, Austin, TX, East Chicago, IN, Toledo, OH, New York City, NY, and Atlanta, GA.

 Legacy

-He has been mentioned in the song "Genius of Love" by Tom Tom Club in the line "Clinton's musicians such as Bootsy Collins raise expectation to a new intention", while "Got more bass than Bootsy Collins" is a line in the song "Rumble in the Jungle" by the Fugees.
+He is mentioned in the song "Genius of Love" by Tom Tom Club in the line "Clinton's musicians such as Bootsy Collins raise expectation to a new intention", while "Got more bass than Bootsy Collins" is a line in the song "Rumble in the Jungle" by the Fugees.
 His influence in popular culture is seen in that he has been referenced by a number of television series.
-In The Fresh Prince of Bel-Air episode "Sooooooul Train", Geoffrey sneaks into the Soul Train tapings posing as Collins, while in The Mighty Boosh episode "The Legend of Old Gregg" an alien creature named 'The Funk' lands on Collins's house, giving him his ability to play the bass guitar "like some kinda delirious funky priest", as well as the ability to see around corners.
+In The Fresh Prince of Bel-Air episode "Sooooooul Train", Geoffrey sneaks into the Soul Train tapings posing as Collins, while in The Mighty Boosh episode "The Legend of Old Gregg" an alien creature named "The Funk" lands on Collins's house, giving him his ability to play the bass guitar "like some kinda delirious funky priest", as well as the ability to see around corners.

-Red Hot Chili Peppers bassist Flea, who cited Collins as one of his primary influences, appeared in unmistakably Collins style clothing in the video for RHCP's "Dani California", and Collins's "What's a Telephone Bill?" was sampled for 2Pac's "Str8 Ballin'" track from his Thug Life: Volume 1 album.
-Les Claypool has also cited Collins as a musical influence.
+Red Hot Chili Peppers bassist Flea, who cited Collins as one of his primary influences, appeared in unmistakably Collins-style clothing in the video for RHCP's "Dani California".

 In 2004 Collins was featured on the cover of "The Joker" on the Fatboy Slim album Palookaville.
 Collins served as Heineken's Amsterjam 2005 curator and master of ceremonies on Randall's Island, New York.
-On January 26, 2007, Collins gave the commencement address at the graduation ceremony at The Art Institute of Ohio - Cincinnati.
+On January 26, 2007, Collins gave the commencement address at the graduation ceremony at The Art Institute of Ohio – Cincinnati.

+In a 2011 episode of television's Saturday Night Live hosted by Jesse Eisenberg, "The Essentials" segment showed the movie Bride of Blackenstein in which Dr. Blackenstein (Jay Pharoah), assisted by the hunchback Igor (Eisenberg), creates a bride (Nicki Minaj) for Blackenstein's Monster (Kenan Thompson).
+Pharoah's performance as Dr. Blackenstein is a vocal parody of Bootsy Collins (an oblique reference to the album The Clones of Dr. Funkenstein on which Collins performed).